 Below we will share with you 5 top rated global mutual funds.
 Each has earned a Zacks #1 Rank (Strong Buy) as we expect these mutual funds to outperform their peers in the future.
 To view the Zacks Rank and past performance of all global funds, investors can click here to see the complete list of funds.

 Dreyfus Worldwide Growth A (PGROX) seeks capital growth on a long term basis along with capital preservation and current income.
 The fund invests a minimum of 25% of its assets in domestic and foreign companies each.
-It focuses on companies whose market cap is more than $5 billion.
-The global mutual fund returned 19.63% over the last one year period.
+It focuses on ‘blue-chip’ companies whose market cap is more than $5 billion.
+The global mutual fund has returned 11.97% over the last one year period.

-The fund manager is Fayez Sarofim and he has managed this global mutual fund since 1993.
+The fund manager is Matthew Benkendorf and has managed this global mutual fund since 2009.

 To view the Zacks Rank and past performance of all global mutual funds, investors can click here to see the complete list of funds.

 About Zacks Mutual Fund Rank

 By applying the Zacks Rank to mutual funds, investors can find funds that not only outpaced the market in the past but are also expected to outperform going forward.
 Learn more about the Zacks Mutual Fund Rank.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report >>

 Read the analyst report on NWWOX

 View All Zacks #1 Ranked Mutual Funds